 HHC: ¿Qué es, Efectos y Beneficios

-HHC: What is it, Effects and Benefits
+HHC: What it is, Effects and Benefits

 HHC, short for hexahydrocannabinol, is a semi-synthetic cannabinoid derived from THC through a hydrogenation process.
-This procedure, first discovered in 1944 by American chemist Roger Adams, involves adding hydrogen atoms to THC, making HHC more stable and resistant to heat, light and UV rays compared to THC.
+This procedure, first discovered in 1944 by American chemist Roger Adams, involves adding hydrogen atoms to THC, making HHC more stable and resistant to heat, light, and UV rays compared to THC.

 Effects of HHC